lovishhamal/Bluesheep/README.md

    Open your terminal and make a project folder

    3. Clone the project into folder (git clone <link>)
+   4. Type git checkout development in the root folder
-   4. In the root folder type yarn
+   5. In the root folder type yarn
-   5. Cd into client folder and type yarn
+   6. Cd into client folder and type yarn
 ```

 ---